Key takeaways

 Acting too late frequently results in missed deductions, forfeited exemptions or decisions with irreversible financial consequences.

-In this context, law firms such as Delaguía & Luzón, based in Valencia, support companies and professionals in year-end tax planning through the integration of tax law, corporate structure and asset analysis into a coherent, results-driven strategy.
+In this context, law firms such as Delaguía y Luzón, based in Valencia, support companies and professionals in year-end tax planning through the integration of tax law, corporate structure and asset analysis into a coherent, results-driven strategy.

-Tax optimisation in 2025 for companies and professionals
+Tax optimisation for companies and professionals

-One of the most significant measures is the tax exemption for work performed abroad under Article 7.p IRPF, which allows up to €60,100 per year to be exempt from taxation when legal requirements related to effective relocation and taxation in the destination country are met.
+One of the most significant measures is the tax exemption for work performed abroad under Article 7(p) LIRPF.

 This exemption is especially relevant for companies with international mobility or professionals providing services outside Spain.
+(Official AEAT portal: Article 7.p IRPF).

 At this stage of the year, it is especially important to review: